gvwilson/sensibleadventures/bookster/bookster.md

 Erileine hurried to match her master's pace.
 Fifty strides up the street they turned left into an alley that stank of cat.
-Razi slipped the latch on a gate, ignoring the honking of the irate gander tethered next to it, and strode across a yard filled with half-finished benches and chairs.
+Razi slipped the latch on a gate, ignoring the honking of the irate guard goose tethered next to it, and strode across a yard filled with half-finished benches and chairs.

 A sharp right turn brought them to another yard, filled like the first with furniture in various stages of repair.
 The pink roof tiles told